dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 The <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> also defines a <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Swiped> event that's raised when a swipe is recognized.
 The <xref:Microsoft.Maui.Controls.SwipedEventArgs> object that accompanies the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Swiped> event defines the following properties:

-- <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Direction>, of type <xref:Microsoft.Maui.SwipeDirection>, indicates the direction of the swipe gesture.
+- <xref:Microsoft.Maui.Controls.SwipedEventArgs.Direction>, of type <xref:Microsoft.Maui.SwipeDirection>, indicates the direction of the swipe gesture.
-- `Parameter`, of type `object`, indicates the value passed by the `CommandParameter` property, if defined.
+- <xref:Microsoft.Maui.Controls.SwipedEventArgs.Parameter>, of type `object`, indicates the value passed by the `CommandParameter` property, if defined.

 ## Create a SwipeGestureRecognizer